[a.k.a. Ponderosa White Pine, Western Red Pine]

 • Ponderosa Pine Sizes and Availability:

---- Ponderosa Pine seedlings [now shipping]
+--- Ponderosa Pine seedlings [FOR SALE]

---- Ponderosa Pine plug seedlings [now shipping]
+--- Ponderosa Pine plug seedlings [sold out till Spring 2025]

 • Comparable alternative species: Austrian Pine, Eastern White Pine, and Red Pine.
 Confused about species?
 Check out our Evergreen Tree Buyers Guide